OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 In Internet Explorer you can check if Java-script is enabled by clicking menu option "Tools", "Internet options".
 In the window that opens click on tab "Security".
 Then you click "Custom Level ..."
 Scroll down to "Scripting" and check if "Active Scripting" is set to "Enable".

+# Logging in

 To start OpenClinica, type in the address you've been given.
 You will automatically be routed to [https://www.trialdatasolutions.com/OpenClinica/pages/login/login;jsessionid](https://www.openclinica.nl/OpenClinica/pages/login/login;jsessionid) = and the login-screen appears.
 You can log in with the user name and password that have been sent to you by mail.
 Click on button Login.

+# 3 Changing your password on first time log-in

 Because this is the first time you log in to OpenClinica, you will be asked to change your password.
 In the form that opens, "Reset password", you are asked to once more type in the password you've been given, Old Password.
 In the next input you type your new password, directly followed by the same password, New Password and Confirm New Password.

 After that you must choose a question plus the answer to that question.
 These will be used in case you have lost your password and have to request a new one.
 For example: Password Challenge Question you  choose Favorite Color, with Password Challenge Answer blue.

-# Choosing your browser and starting
+# Logging out

 When you're finished with data-entry you must log out.
 This prevents unauthorized persons from viewing or changing  data.
 You log out by clicking Log Out in the upper right corner of the screen.

+# 5 Changing your password

 You can change your password any time by clicking on menu option Tasks and then choosing Update Profile.